FWU-DE/fwu-kc-extensions/user-licence-lifecycle-manager/README.md

 #### Fetching the user licence

-The licence associated with user is managed by a microservice, which provides endpoints to gather those information.
+The licence associated with user is managed by a [Licence Connect](https://licenceconnect.schule/), which provides endpoints to gather those information.

 **Endpoint:** <hostname>/v1/licences/request